erikdubois/Surfn/README.md

 Version 4.0

-This icon set is based on four different icon theme I like.
+This icon set is based on four different icon themes I like.

 -Ultra Flat icons